core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -11 to -12 ## {#sec-11-12}

+* Updated derivation of pairwise keys, with more security considerations.

 * Termination of ongoing observations as client, upon leaving or before re-joining the group.